Santa Maria, Laguna: American Regime

-Santa Maria During the Japanese Regime
+Japanese occupation

 Guerilla warfare was carried on different places in the barrios and mountains.
 There were also attacks made at the poblacion where there were Japanese garrisons.

 The guerilla units who helped the natives of Santa Maria were Marking's Filipino-American ROTC Hunters and V-J units.
 Their aim was to fight for freedom against the Japanese forces.
-The people in this town helped these units in terms of food, clothing and cash.
+The people in the town helped these units in terms of food, clothing and cash.

-There were great incident that took place in this town during the regime.
+There were great incident that took place in Santa Maria during the regime.
 The guerilla troop with the leadership of Martin Bautista, a native of this town invaded the Japanese headquarters which was located at the oldest school building.
 Some civilians were badly hurt.
 Several houses near the school building were destroyed.
 Another unforgettable incident that happened in 1942 was when Captain Nacamura, a high-ranking official of the Japanese Imperial Army, was killed.
 He and his men encountered the guerillas at Barrio Kayhacat.
 After his death, the natives of Santa Maria witnessed the ceremonial burning of his dead body.
-The people believed that the ash will be sent to his family.

 Another Japanese official who was killed was Captain Sakai.
 He was killed outside the town of Santa Maria by Colonel Pabling, a native of Antipolo, Rizal.
-One system made by the sponsored Republic of Japan to counteract guerilla was the zone system, where all male inhabitants suspected of being a guerilla were kept in the church without food, little water and tortured or massacred.
-Ponciano "Sabu" Arida of Santa Maria was the youngest guerilla in the country.
-He was only eleven (11) years old when he made some heroic deeds in our town.
-He was the runner of the guerilla spy and supply officer.
-In 1944, Alyas Capadudia, a HUKBALAHAP (Hukbong Bayan Laban sa Hapon) encountered the Japanese Army at Barrio Bubucal.
-Some guerillas died in this fight and Japanese burned several houses.
+One system made by the puppet Republic to counteract guerrillas was the zone system, where all male inhabitants suspected of being a guerrilla were kept in the church without food, little water and tortured or massacred.
+Ponciano "Sabu" Arida of Santa Maria was the youngest guerrilla in the country.
+He was only 11 years old when he made some heroic deeds in the town.
+He was the runner of the guerrilla spy and supply officer.
+In 1944, Alyas Capadudia, a Hukbalahap member, encountered the Japanese Army at Barrio Bubucal.
+Some guerrillas died in this fight and the Japanese burned several houses.

-On January 2, 1942, the Japanese Military Administration was established headed by Director General.
-All public officials in the town were ordered to stay at their post.
-Civil liberties of the people were suppressed.
-Economy was geared to the demands of the occupying forces.
-Education was revamped to reorient Filipino thinking along Japanese lines.
-Political life was limited to the Japanese.
-Jose P. Laurel was appointed the President of the Japanese sponsored Republic.
-Japanese did not allow any political parties except the KALIBAPI.
-Land farm products, commerce, transportation and prime commodities were ceased.
-Japanese restricted freedom of movement of the Filipinos.
-Social activities in and out of town were very few.
-Orientation classes were held to spread Japanese culture.
-Niponggo, the Japanese language, was taught in all schools as well as in government and private officers.